Sucden Coffee implements Arantys: Integrated Oracle JD Edwards ERP and CTRM

 Optimizing the system with Cadran

 Sucden Coffee has been working on an ongoing basis on improving the system.
 Seijbel: “Since the beginning of this year we’ve been working with Cadran as our Oracle partner.
-They own the CTRM module and support us in the optimization process we’re currently going through.
-Although CTRM was custom-built for our company, I think it could be perfect for other trading (and futures trading) companies as well.
+They own Arantys and support us in the optimization process we’re currently going through.
+Although the CTRM functionality was custom-built for our company, I think it could be perfect for other trading (and futures trading) companies as well.
 Cadran and Sucden Coffee are constantly in the process of optimizing this module.
 It’s been going very well and we’re very pleased with the partnership.
-Cadran is a professional organisation, and their employees are very competent and dedicated.
+Cadran is a professional organization, and their employees are very competent and dedicated.
 We enjoy working with them, and we’ve found that they’re really committed to further improving the product.”

 Interested in our solution?

-Would you like to learn more about our CTRM solution for Oracle JD Edwards ERP?
-Get in touch with Bart Dix today, and discover the endless possilibties for your organization.
+Would you like to learn more about Arantys?
+Get in touch with Bart Dix today, and discover how your business can maximize its margins by using one integrated CTRM and ERP system.